 “We should almost be there,” Gary says.

-The little, one-story brown house has a rusted, metal roof and sits up on wooden stilts.
+The little brown house has a rusted, metal roof and sits up on wooden stilts.
 A broken, green wooden ramp leads up to the porch that looks like it could fall off the front of the house at any moment.
-Broken white blinds cover part of the porch, and a stained, white chair sits alone near the front door.
-The only window I can see into the house is nearly covered with a rust-stained air conditioning unit.
+Broken white blinds cover part of the porch and a stained white chair sits alone near the front door.
+The only window I can see into the house is covered with a rust-stained air conditioning unit.

 “Woah,” I say to Gary.
 “This looks a little scary.”

 “Don’t worry, Josie,” He assures me.
 “You’re not going in alone.”

 I pass the Coors Light to Gary and we both get out of the car.
 We cautiously make our way up the stairs side of the green ramp to the front porch.
 It’s wobbly and feels like it could give way at any moment.
 Gary knocks on the crumbling, dark brown front door.
 We hear rumbling behind the door and it quickly swings open.